-- Salary.com will notify the Customer without undue delay after becoming aware of (and in any event within 72 hours of discovering) any confirmed accidental or unlawful destruction, loss, alteration, or unauthorised disclosure or access to Customer’s Personal Data (Data Breach).
+- Salary.com will notify the Customer without undue delay after becoming aware of (and in any event within 72 hours of discovering) any confirmed accidental or unlawful destruction, loss, alteration, or unauthorized disclosure or access to Customer's Personal Data (Data Breach).

 - Salary.com will take all commercially reasonable measures to secure the Personal Data, to eliminate the Data Breach, and to assist the Customer in meeting the Customer's obligations under applicable law.
 In the event of a security breach, Salary.com's System Administration Team and Security Team will perform a risk-based assessment of the situation and develop appropriate strategies in accordance with Salary.com incident response procedures, which include contacting the Customer and to contact Customer's primary (technical or business) point of contact or Security Operation Center (SOC) to brief them on the situation and provide resolution status updates.

 - Salary.com will make available to the Customer all information reasonably necessary to demonstrate compliance with its processing obligations and allow for and contribute to audits and inspections.

 - Any audit conducted under this DPA will consist of examination of the most recent reports, certificates, and/or extracts prepared by an independent auditor bound by confidentiality provisions similar to those set out in the Agreement.